josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🎶_Banned_Broadcasts_Cooperative/⚖️_legal_hooks_for_muted_books.md

 ---

 ## 🧠 3.
-Personal Stress — Harassment / Psychiatric injury
+Personal Stress — Harassment / Psychiatric Injury
 UK law recognises claims for psychiatric injury caused by negligence or harassment.
 When muting forms part of a *course of conduct*, emotional distress can be compensable.
 Targeted silence is not just absence — it can be lived injury.